 Although not visible in the photo, Paul says, "Another thing of interest on the Jeep is that, if you look up through the wheel arches on the front, the underside of the bonnet is white."

-Thanks to Paul Willis for the photos.
-I would be interested in hearing from anyone with additional comments or information about the origins of this model. -- Derek Redmond
+Thanks to Paul Willis for the photos. -- Derek Redmond

 See more Matchbox Jeeps on the Toy Jeeps Pages.